 Christmas Day

-If a holiday listed above lands on a weekday, each collection after the holiday will be delayed one day.
+If a holiday listed above lands on a weekday, collection after the holiday is delayed one day.
+If the holiday lands on a Saturday or Sunday, collection will not be delayed.

-Republic Services requires that discarded mattresses be wrapped in plastic for bulk pickup.
-This is to prevent the possible transfer of bedbugs onto employees’ clothing.
+Rumpke requires discarded mattresses, box springs and upholstered furniture such as sofas to be wrapped in sealable plastic.
+This is to prevent the possible transfer of bedbugs onto service workers’ clothing.

 Senior Lawn Mowing